Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

             }
         },
         <no-HP-having ghost>:{ //A ghost without HP (for example a bat).
-            loot:{ //Loot this ghost drops upon capture.
+            loot:{ //Loot this ghost possesses
+                captured:{ //Spawns the provided loot contents the moment the ghost is captured.
                     //See loot documentation for other variables.
+                },
+                <name>: { //Not used by default, but other loot may be provided
+                    //See loot documentation for other variables.
+                }
             },
             speed:X, //The movement speed of the ghost. damage:{ //Damage values the ghost uses in its functions.